wclr/steal-hmr/README.md

 And **Steal-HMR** is a small add-on for StealJS/System.js that **allow to tune hot module replacement** nicely.

-Hot module replacement/reloading with StealJS/System.js works much faster then alternative solutions for example [Webpack](https://github.com/webpack/webpack).
-Because there is no need to rebuild/re-bundle files on server side, it just loads only changed file(s) and replaces already loaded modules using SystemJS mechanics.
+Hot module replacement/reloading with StealJS/System.js works actually **faster (in terms of DX)** then alternative solutions  for example [Webpack](https://github.com/webpack/webpack).
+Because there is no need to prepare anything (for example diff bundle) on on server side, it just loads only changed file(s) and replaces already loaded modules using SystemJS mechanics.

 ##Install